2012 New England Patriots season: Week 14: vs. Houston Texans

-Tom Brady was on point, completing 21/35 passes for 296 yards, 4 touchdown and 0 interceptions.
+Tom Brady was on point, completing 21/35 passes for 296 yards, 4 touchdowns and 0 interceptions.
 He was backed up by Ridley and Vereen combining for 112 yards on 26 carries.
 The Texans offense and defense were overwhelmed, being out-gained 419–323.
-The win pushed the Patriots to 10–3 while the Texans fell to 11–2, the start of the Texans losing three of their last four, missing out on either a #1 or #2 seed.
+The win pushed the Patriots to 10–3 while the Texans fell to 11–2, the start of the Texans losing three of their last four, missing out on either a #1 or #2 seed in the playoffs.

 Week 15: vs. San Francisco 49ers

 In a bitterly fought affair in cold rain, the Patriots fell to 10–4 and snapped their 21-game winning streak at home in December, the longest such winning streak in the NFL at the time.
 The Patriots fell to 18–4 at Gillette Stadium against NFC teams and have lost three straight home contests in interconference games.
 The 49ers raced to a 31–3 lead in the third quarter off four Patriots turnovers (two of them Brady interceptions), but the Patriots rallied to score four touchdowns.
 A 63-yard kick return set up Colin Kaepernick's fourth touchdown pass of the game and a failed fourth-down conversion attempt led to a Niners field goal.